 - 2TB: £6.99/$9.99 a month

-This option will delete TV shows or films that you've watched; it will also remove old email attachments.
-You needn't be afraid of losing either of these things because the emails will still be stored on the iCloud server anyway, and the shows you had purchased from iTunes can always be downloaded again for free.
+If you turn on Optimise Storage it will delete TV shows or films that you've watched and it old email attachments will be removed.
+You needn't be afraid of losing either of these things because the emails will still be stored on the email server anyway, and the shows you had purchased from Apple's iTunes Store can always be downloaded again for free.

 Empty Trash Automatically